oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-lifecycle/restarting.md

 * If you are supplying updated models or Secrets for a running domain, then see [Runtime updates]({{< relref "/managing-domains/model-in-image/runtime-updates.md" >}}).

-##### Domain in PV
+##### Domain on PV

-For Domain in PV, the type of restart needed depends on the nature of the WebLogic domain configuration change:
+For Domain on PV, the type of restart needed depends on the nature of the WebLogic domain configuration change:
 * Domain configuration changes that add new clusters (either configured or dynamic), member servers for these new clusters, or non-clustered servers can now be performed dynamically.
 This support requires that the new clusters or servers are added to the domain configuration and then that you [initiate the operator's introspection]({{< relref "/managing-domains/domain-lifecycle/introspection.md" >}}) of that new configuration.
 * Other changes to parts of the domain configuration that the operator introspects, require a full shutdown and restart, even if the changes are dynamic for WebLogic Server, such as:
   * Adding or removing a network access point